Lachie-King24/holbertonschool-low_level_programming/hello_world/README.md

 1-compiler is a script that compiles a C file, but does not link.
 The extension will be .o instead of .c

+2-assembler is a script that generates the assembly code of a C code and saves it to an output file.
+The extension will be .s instead of .c